lightning/bolts/04-onion-routing.md

 data will be included in the HMACs and must match the associated data provided during integrity verification at each hop.

-Next, for each node along the route, the sender computes an _ephemeral public key_, a _shared secret_, and a _blinding factor_.
+Next, for each hop along the route, the sender computes an _ephemeral public key_, a _shared secret_, and a _blinding factor_.
 The blinding factor is used at each hop to blind the ephemeral public key for the next hop.
-The node receiving the header will perform ECDH with the ephemeral public key and its own private key in order to derive the same shared secret.
+The hop receiving the header will perform ECDH with the ephemeral public key and its own private key in order to derive the same shared secret.
-However, when generating the packet, the sender node doesn't have access to the other nodes' private keys.
+However, when generating the packet, the sending node doesn't have access to the other nodes' private keys.
 So instead, it uses the commutative property of multiplication to blind each node's public key with all previous blinding factors and performs ECDH using each node's blinded public key and the `sessionkey`.